When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 When to plant buttercups

-In mid-May, when the last night frosts are left behind, garden ranunculus is planted.
-The best place for buttercups in the garden - sunny or semi-shady areas, protected from drafts and sudden gusts of wind.
-Buttercups prefer soil that is neutral or slightly acidic (pH 5.5-6.6), nutritious, permeable and light, and also moderately moist, since buttercup roots can rot in too wet soil.
+In mid-May, when the last night frosts are behind us, garden buttercups are planted.
+The best place for buttercups in the garden - sunny or semi-shaded areas, protected from drafts and sharp gusts of wind.
+Buttercups prefer neutral or slightly acidic soil (pH 5.5-6.6), nutritious, permeable and light, as well as moderately moist, since in too wet soil the roots of the buttercup can rot.

 How to plant buttercups

-At the bottom of each hole, dug at a distance of 15-20 cm from each other, pour some drainage material - sand or expanded clay chips, then place the seedling in the hole along with a peat-humus pot, and if you grew seedlings in plastic or ceramic pots, then transfer the seedling into the hole along with the earthen clod, fill the hole with garden soil, compact it and water the area.
-AT current year, unfortunately, buttercups from seeds are unlikely to bloom, but in the next - for sure.
+At the bottom of each hole, dug at a distance of 15-20 cm from each other, pour a little drainage material - sand or expanded clay chips, then place the seedling in the hole along with a peat-humus pot, and if you grew seedlings in plastic or ceramic pots, then transfer the seedling into the hole together with a lump of earth, fill the hole with garden soil, compact it and water the area.
+IN this year, unfortunately, buttercups from seeds are unlikely to bloom, but in the next year they will probably bloom.

 How to grow buttercups

-Buttercup care in the garden includes properly organized watering, loosening the soil, weeding, fertilizing, timely removal of wilted flowers and pest or disease control, if necessary.
-You will also have to make sure that the ranunculus does not grow beyond the limits that you set for it, and does not displace other, not so aggressive plants from the garden or flower bed.
+Caring for buttercups in the garden includes properly organized watering, loosening the soil, weeding, fertilizing, timely removal of wilted flowers and pest or disease control, if the need arises.
+You will also have to make sure that the buttercup does not grow beyond the limits that you have set for it and does not displace other, less aggressive plants from the garden bed or flowerbed.
 It is necessary to moisten the area with buttercups regularly, without skipping watering and avoiding waterlogging of the soil, since buttercups are very sensitive in this matter.
-As you can see, planting buttercups and caring for them in the garden is a simple matter that even a novice gardener can do.
+As you can see, planting buttercups and caring for them in the garden is a simple task that even a novice gardener can do.

-During the period of leaf mass growth, the buttercup is fed every two weeks with fertilizers containing nitrogen, for example, Kemira-universal, and when the process of bud formation begins, potassium-phosphorus top dressing must be applied at the same frequency.
+During the period of increasing leaf mass, the buttercup is fed with fertilizers containing nitrogen, for example, Kemira-universal, every two weeks, and when the process of bud formation begins, potassium-phosphorus fertilizer must be applied at the same frequency.

 Pests and diseases of buttercups

-Growing buttercups has another advantage: proper watering you don't have to deal with insects or diseases, as buttercups are very resistant to both diseases and pests.
-But if you overdo it with moistening the site, the plants can be affected by root rot, which is why it is so important to place a layer of drainage in each hole when planting.
-In fairness, it must be said that sometimes, in a very damp summer, powdery mildew affects the buttercups, the leaves of the plant can attract cabbage butterflies, and the roots - nematodes.
-If you find pests, use bioinsecticides to control them.
+Growing buttercups has another advantage: when proper watering you won't have to fight any insects or diseases, since buttercups are very resistant to both diseases and pests.
+But if you overdo it with moistening the area, the plants can be affected by root rot, which is why it is so important to place a layer of drainage in each hole when planting.
+To be fair, it must be said that sometimes, in very wet summers, buttercups are affected by powdery mildew, the leaves of the plant can attract cabbage butterflies, and the roots can attract nematodes.
+If you find pests, use bioinsecticidal preparations to combat them.

 Buttercups after flowering

-When the buttercups fade, their watering is gradually reduced, and when the leaves turn yellow, watering is completely stopped.
-In August-September, ranunculus tubers are dug up, dried to clear garden soil, laid out in a single layer in boxes and dried at a temperature of 20 ºC, then laid out on paper bags with perforation and store up to spring planting.
+When the buttercups fade, their watering is gradually reduced, and when the leaves turn yellow, watering is stopped completely.
+In August-September, buttercup tubers are dug up and dried to remove garden soil, laid out in one layer in boxes and dried at a temperature of 20 ºC, then laid out in paper bags with perforation and stored until spring planting.
 All manipulations are carried out very carefully, since buttercup tubers are very fragile.

 Types and varieties of buttercups

-AT garden culture most commonly grown buttercup garden , or hybrid , or buttercup asian , or ranunculus asiatica(Ranunculus asiaticus).
-This popularity is caused by the variety of forms and the richness of the color palette of varieties and hybrids of this species.
-In addition, the Asian buttercup stands well in the cut.
-All varieties and forms of this species are divided into four groups according to the shape of the flowers:
+IN garden culture most commonly grown buttercup , or hybrid , or asian buttercup , or ranunculus asiatica(Ranunculus asiaticus).
+This popularity is due to the variety of forms and rich color palette of varieties and hybrids of this species.
+In addition, Asian buttercup is an excellent cut flower.
+All varieties and forms of this species are divided according to the shape of the flowers into four groups:

-• buttercup French, semi-double, which has only two rows of petals;
+• French buttercup, semi-double, which has only two rows of petals;

-• buttercup persian, undersized with simple or semi-double flowers;
+• Persian buttercup, low growing with simple or semi-double flowers;

-Demanded varieties: Bloomingdale Rose Bicolor - terry buttercup white color with pink edges of petals; Purple Pikoti - white buttercups with a purple coating on the tips of the petals; Double Pink Buttercup is a densely double variety with close-fitting pink petals.
+Popular varieties: Bloomingdale Rose Bicolor – double buttercup white with pink edges of petals; Purple Picoti - white buttercups with purple dusting at the tips of the petals; Double Pink Buttercup is a densely double variety with tightly adjacent pink petals.

 Return